-Rate: 100-150 BPM PRI: .12-.20 sec QRS: < .12 QT: < .40 Rhythm: Regular Source of pacer: SA Node
+Rate: 100-150 BPM PRI: .12-.20 sec QRS: < .12 QT: < .40

 Characteristics: Sinus tachycardia is a normal response to stress and exercise.
+When differentiating this from at flutter, flutter waves are of equal length but T waves are longer than P waves.
 If it is persistent, at rest it may indicate a more severe underlying problem such as fever, dehydration, blood loss, anemia, anxiety, heart failure, hypermetabolic states or ingestion of a significant stimulant such as cocaine or methamphetamine.
 Drugs that can cause Sinus Tachycardia are atropine, isuprel, epinephrine, dopamine, dobutrex, norepinephrine, nipride and caffeine.
 Sinus Tachycardia increases the hearts need for oxygen, decreases ventricular diastolic time and decreases coronary artery perfusion.
-Reflexive Sinus Tachycardia is often seen in hypotensive patients, in an attempt to maintain adequate blood pressure.
+Reflexive Sinus Tachycardia is often seen in hypotensive patients, in an attempt to maintain adequate blood pressure (Prutkin J. M., 2013).